Scroll down for details of upcoming SRS activities and a summery of recent past events…

 John Roy shows the distribution of species in the wild.
 R. barbatum, R. argipeplum and R. erosum spread from west to east.
 Matt Heasman explains the differences in flowers, leaves and other key markers.

-Tim Keyworth then gives a talk updating us on the special rhododendron collections at some of the NTS gardens.
+Tim Keyworth then gave a talk updating us on the special rhododendron collections at some of the NTS gardens.
 Brodick has a very special R. magnificum originally collected by Frank Kingdon Ward.
-We then hear about the problems faced with maintaining the collections such as invasive species, plant diseases and erosion.
+We were then told about the problems faced with maintaining the collections such as invasive species, plant diseases and erosion.
 Pathways at Crarae have been lost due to heavy erosion.

 Glenbranter